9984/2017.9984.io/_src/terms.md

 layout: page

 title: "AGB / Terms & Conditions"
+description: "General Terms & Conditions for Ticket Purchase with BigchainDB GmbH"
 ---

 You agree to the German General Terms and Conditions (see below) which have been translated into English for your convenience only.
 The German General Terms and Conditions are binding.